 Who are the two main characters in this story?
 (Answer: Yem and Grandmother) How did Yem feel at the very beginning of the story?
 (Answer: frustrated) Why did he feel frustrated?
 (Answer: He had a bad day at school.)
 The word frustrated means annoyed and upset.
 Yem was annoyed and upset because of all the bad things that happened to him that day.
 Yesterday we shared some things that make us feel frustrated.
-Today let's talk about some things we can be were we feel frustrated to make us feel better.
-Does anyone how to be a feel of the place in the room to calm down the bad things, and go for help.)
+Today let's talk about some things we can do wen we feel frustrated to make us feel better.
+Does anyone have antided 2 (I truss ways to handle frustration such as taking a deep breath, we make us feel better) a quiet place in the room to calm down, talking a feel with relings to the for help.)